cmdruid/pubsub/README.md

 ## License

-This project is intended for educational and development purposes.
+This project is free and open source.
+It is intended for educational and development purposes.
+No warranty, no refunds.